bdist/is-data/README.md

-# is-labs-data
+# is-data
-A place for large data used in the labs
+A place for large data used in the labs and projects